 Management of hyperpituitarism will depend on the cause and the hormone or hormones affected.

-Resection of pituitary and tumors is technically challenging because of the anatomical location.
+Resection of the pituitary gland and its tumors is technically challenging because of the anatomical location.
 Minimally invasive procedures are increasingly utilized.
-These include trans-sphenoidal surgery for acromegaly, prolactinoma-macroadenoma and Cushing syndrome with an adenoma.
-However, as many patients with pituitary tumors often present late with large tumors complete resection is often not possible.
+These include trans-sphenoidal surgery for acromegaly, prolactinoma-macroadenoma, and Cushing syndrome with an adenoma.
+However, as many patients with pituitary tumors often present late with large tumors, complete resection is often not possible.

-Conventional radiotherapy may be used to reduce tumor size however pituitary damage and resultant hypopituitarism may result.
+Conventional radiotherapy may be used to reduce tumor size; however, pituitary damage and resultant hypopituitarism may occur.

-The management of hyperpituitarism is best done with an interprofessional team including the endocrine nurses.
-To improve patient outcomes in patient with hyperpituitarism it should never be assumed that there is excess secretion of only one hormone.
-While the initial tests should be directed at the suspected excess hormone, possible deficiencies of other pituitary hormones should also be considered and relevant testing performed.
+The management of hyperpituitarism is best done with an interprofessional team, including the endocrine nurses.
+To improve patient outcomes in patients with hyperpituitarism, it should never be assumed that there is excess secretion of only one hormone.
+While the initial tests should be directed at the suspected excess hormone, possible deficiencies of other pituitary hormones should also be considered, and relevant testing performed.
 Leaving untreated hormonal excess is associated with high morbidity.

 The outcomes of patients with hyperpituitarism depend on the size of the lesion, presence of any neurological deficit, response to treatment, comorbidity, and patient age.
-Most patients with a microadenoma hasgood outcomes.
+Most patients with microadenoma have good outcomes.

 |||Zhuang Z,Liu X,Bao X,Pan B,Deng K,Yao Y,Lian W,Xing B,Zhu H,Lu L,Wang R,Feng M, Invasive ACTH-secreting pituitary macroadenoma in remission after transsphenoidal resection: A case report and literature review.
 Medicine.
 2018 Nov; [PubMed PMID: 30431585]|